 Combi boiler history

 The combi boiler was invented in the 1960s by Vaillant, the German heating, cooling and engineering giants based in Remscheid, Germany.
-Despite their ground-breaking invention, there was little reason to even import combi boilers to Britain, as UK water regulations did not permit either domestic hot water or central heating systems to be directly connected to the mains – hence the use of tanks in the loft.
+Despite their ground-breaking invention, there was little reason to even import combi boilers to Britain.
+This was because, at the time, UK water regulations did not allow domestic hot water or central heating systems to be directly connected to the mains – hence the use of tanks in the loft.

 However, combi boilers got a huge leg up in the British market in the 1980s, when water regulations changed to allow central heating systems to be filled up via a temporary connection to the mains.

 When the thermostat detects that the temperature in the home has fallen below a set level, the boiler’s circuitry sends a signal to open an internal gas valve and for the electronic ignitor to light the burner inside the combustion chamber.
 Heat generated in the combustion chamber is transferred to the water flowing through the primary heat exchanger.
 This hot water is then pushed through the radiators by the pump.
 The gases generated from the combustion process are expelled through the flue.
 Heat from the hot water is emitted into the home via the radiators.
 The cooler water then returns to the boiler before being reheated and pumped through the radiators again.
 This process continues until the temperature in the home has reached the desired level and the thermostat then ceases to request heat from the boiler.

 When a hot tap is opened, a sensor detects the movement of water through the pipe and lights the burner.
 Water from the central heating circuit is heated by the primary heat exchanger.
 This water is then pumped through a secondary heat exchanger.
 Here, heat from the primary circuit is transferred to cold mains water, which then goes on its way to the outlet that has been opened.